 For example, if you need someone who is proficient with Microsoft Office, specify that.
 Or, if you’re looking for an accountant and require the level of expertise that a CPA brings, make sure that is a job requirement.

 Once you have all the applicants, review the applications, and look for:

-What are their accomplishments in prior positions – Look for quantifiable accomplishments, i.e.: developed excel document to track and report on quarterly customer comment cards or developed budgeting process for ten plus departments.
+What are their accomplishments in prior positions – Look for quantifiable accomplishments, i.e., the Candidate developed an Excel document to track and report on quarterly customer comment cards or the candidate developed a budgeting process for ten-plus departments.

 What is the length of employment at other positions – You want to see if there is a pattern with someone changing jobs every few years.
 This is sometimes an indication of employment instability.

 What is their educational background – Look for relevant education.
 For example, secretarial training would be important for a high-level administrative person or a master’s degree might be important for a CPA.